edangelo2/blockchain-developer-bootcamp-final-project/README.md

     '0x821aEa9a577a9b44299B9c15c88cf3087F3b5544'
   ]
 }
-    ✓ Should assign Auditors (1281ms)
+    ✓ Should assign Auditors (1299ms)
-    ✓ Should not assign Auditors if it is not the owner (951ms)
+    ✓ Should not assign Auditors if it is not the owner (935ms)

   Contract: DAudit Results
 Pay fee: 12000000000000000
-Assign auditors for Audit Item 1:
-Auditors assigned for Audit Item 1
 {
   index: '0',
   auditId: '1',